nickhinderer/interactive-web-map/reports/sprint2.md

 ### Things we need to improve

 As a team, we need to work a little more on communication and planning.
-We really struggled with planning at the beginning of this sprint and that definitely hurt our team.
+We really struggled with planning at the beginning of this sprint and that definitely hurt our team's progress.
+Taking the time to review the upcoming sprint in Zybooks would prove helpful for the planning phase.
+Another area that we could improve on is starting tasks ealier in order to get help earlier from each other and TAs.
+Included in this would be to make sure we have questions prepped for TAs in order to get proper help in a timely manner.

 ### One thing we will change next time